Punktum-dk/epp-service-specification/README.md

 This part of the EPP protocol is described in [RFC:5730].
 This command adheres to the standard.

-The login uses the general Authentication Authorization and Access (AAA) framework in DK Hostmaster.
+The login uses the general Authentication Authorization and Access (AAA) framework in Punktum dk.
 This mean that in addition to the validation of username and password specified as part of the [login request](#login_request), an attempt is made to authorize the authenticated user for access to the actual EPP service and subsequent operations.

 [Service Users](#service-users) is an alternative to using regular WHOIS handles.
 They are reserved to a specific service, like for example EPP and can only be created by the administrator of a registrar group.

-DK Hostmaster supports the change of passwords via EPP.
+Punktum dk supports the change of passwords via EPP.
 Please refer to the chapter Available Environments for any special circumstances.

 Password should adhere to the following requirements:

-EPP supports a password with at least 6 and a maximum 16 characters, where DK Hostmaster supports 8 - 64 characters.
+EPP supports a password with at least 6 and a maximum 16 characters, where Punktum dk supports 8 - 64 characters.
 The password must include at least three of these four character types:

 - Lower-case letters
 - Upper-case letters